prydin/b3inject/README.md

 Yes, there are many ways you can do this through application frameworks such as Spring, SpringBoot and Dropwizard.
 However, they all require changes to application code.
 A Java agent allows you to add propagation of the B3 headers without any changes to the Java code.

 ## How does it work?
 The code is pretty simple.
-When classes are loaded, the methods that deal with either incoming or outgoing calls are slightly modified to store the values of the B3 headers in thread-local memory.
+When classes are loaded, the methods that deal with incoming calls are slightly modified to store the values of the B3 headers in thread-local memory.
 Whenever an outgoing call is made from that thread, the same technique is used to add a small piece of code that adds the saved B3 headers to any outgoing call.

 ## What frameworks does it support?
 We currently support Dropwizard, Spring, SpringBoot and Apache HTTP Client.
 By spefifying ```-Db3inject.instrumentcore=true``` on the command line, we can also support calls made through the native Java HTTP client.
 However, if this option is used, you must also specify the ```-Xbootclassloader``` to include the path th the b3inject agent JAR.